 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, the dying, and the wounded were hauled to the hospital on bomb racks, trucks, and anything else, that could carry the wounded, was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

-The night of January 6/7 the 194th, covered by the 192nd, crossed the bridge over the Culis Creek and entered Bataan.
+On the night of January 6, the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
 The 192nd was the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
-This was the beginning of the Battle of Bataan.
-At this time, the food rations were cut in half.
-It was at this time that the tank platoons were reduced to three tanks each.
-This was done to provide tanks to D Company, while those crews still without tanks were used as replacements.
+It was at this time that the tank companies were reduced to three tanks each.
+This was done to provide tanks to D Company, while those crews still without tanks were used as replacements,

 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
 The 194th guarded the coastline against Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.